 Faculty & Staff Commute Options

 Princeton University provides a range of benefits to faculty and staff who use alternative transportation options to commute to work each day as part of the Revise Your Ride program.
 Each mode offers a different way for commuters to save.
 No matter which alternative option you choose to get to Princeton, the following benefits are included:

 - (Currently suspended due to public health concerns) Enterprise Carshare membership.
 For the days you do not drive to work, try using Enterprise Carshare to run an errand or go off campus for lunch—low rates include gas.
 Transportation & Parking Services has partnered with Enterprise CarShare to provide vehicles conveniently located across campus, available 24 hours a day, seven days a week.
 First yearmembership and application fees waived for RYR participants

 - Guaranteed free ride home.
 Would you consider another mode of transportation, but you’re afraid of being stranded at work when there’s an emergency at home or you have to work late unexpectedly?
 With the Guaranteed Ride Home program, you can call TPS in cases of emergency and we will arrange your ride home.
 Emergency rides home are provided in cases of personal illness or emergency, family illness or emergency, or unscheduled or unplanned overtime.
 TPS cannot provide emergency rides home for severe weather, transit delays or disruptions, construction impacts to commutes, building evacuations, or for scheduled meetings or scheduled overtime.

-- Single commuter parking passes for three days per month.
+- Single commuter parking passes for an average of three days per month.
 We understand that some days you just need to drive to work.
 Participants in commuter programs may pick up packs of 12 daily parking passes every four months for use in Lot 20 or Lot 21 (or other approved off-campus locations).
 These passes can be used for those rare days when they need to drive to campus.
 Participants will need to register their drive-alone vehicles with Transportation and Parking Services to order to receive daily permits.

 Rail commuters get 50 percent reimbursement